tatsna/gamenumber/README.md

 1. Register Random.org to bring the API
 2. cd into folder gamerandom
 3. npm start   <-- start npm
-4. react-native runandroid  <-- run application
+4. react-native run-android  <-- run application

 ## Hope that helps.
 Thx You.